vmware-tanzu/velero-plugin-for-vsphere/docs/known_issues.md

 type: Opaque
 ```

+## Storage class

+Velero Plugin for vSphere v1.1.0 or higher requires a storage class to restore a PVC.
+This is because a PVC will be provisioned dynamically at the restore time.
+If a storage class is not available, restore will fail.
+For statically provisioned volumes, user can specify `com.vmware.cnsdp.emptystorageclass` as the old storage class name to map to a new existing storage class name at restore time.

 ## Backup and restore in maintenance mode

 Backup or Restore operation while the ESXi host (which has PVC/PV/Pods associated with the workload) in maintenance mode is not recommended as the volumes may be inaccessible during this period.